Sign Up for the E-Newsletter

 International Campaign to Abolish Nuclear Weapons [icanw.org]

-ICAN is a global grassroots movement for total nuclear disarmament through a legally binding and verifiable Nuclear Weapons Convention.
+ICAN is a global campaign coalition working to mobilize people in all countries to inspire, persuade and pressure their governments to initiate and support negotiations for a treaty banning nuclear weapons.
 ICAN was launched in 2007 as an initiative of IPPNW, a global federation of medical professionals.
-Today more than 200 organizations in 50 countries are part of ICAN and thousands of individuals have signed the pledge for a nuclear-weapon-free world.
-ICAN provides a voice to the overwhelming majority of people across the globe who support abolition.
+Today more than 420 organizations in 95 countries are part of ICAN and have pledged to work for a nuclear-weapon-free world.

 International Coalition to Ban Uranium Weapons (ICBUW) [bandepleteduranium.org]